Hybrid Temporal Differential Consistency Autoencoder for Efficient and Sustainable Anomaly Detection in Cyber-Physical Systems: Introduction

 \section{Introduction}

 Recent years have seen a marked increase in cyberattacks targeting critical infrastructure, intensified by the rapid digitalization of these systems.
 Previously focused on IT network security, the cybersecurity domain is expanding to encompass essential services and critical infrastructures such as water distribution, energy, and transportation \cite{tuptuk_systematic_2021}.
 Water distribution networks are evolving into cyber-physical systems (CPS) that blend physical operations with digital control via IoT devices and industrial control systems (ICS).
 This integration exposes new vulnerabilities, increasing the risk of cyber threats that could compromise both safety and security \cite{tuptuk_systematic_2021}.
 Highlighting the growing urgency of robust cyber defenses, recent incidents have underscored the increasing vulnerability of water systems to cyberattacks.
 Incidents in the United States in 2021 exposed weaknesses in outdated access controls \cite{ikeda_two_2021,magill_us_2021}.
 In Texas, hackers gained access to the SCADA systems of multiple water plants, causing operational disruptions \cite{bajak_hackers_2023}, while in the UK, cybercriminals infiltrated water utilities, compromising login credentials and exfiltrating sensitive data \cite{smith2022southstaffs}.
 Similarly, a ransomware attack on Veolia North America in 2024 forced systems offline, disrupting customer services \cite{wolfe2024veolia}.
 So far, these attacks have been contained primarily through extensive manual intervention by highly skilled professionals.
 However, with the increasing frequency of cyber incidents and ongoing demographic shifts leading to potential workforce shortages, reliance on manual responses is becoming unsustainable.
 This growing challenge underscores the urgent need for automated Intrusion Detection Systems (IDS) to enhance resilience and ensure proactive detection and mitigation of cyber threats to critical infrastructure \cite{alqudhaibi_predicting_2023,alshamrani_survey_2019,stojanovic_apt_2020-1}.
-This study makes contributions to three key challenges in anomaly detection for CPS, specifically within the context of water distribution systems.
-The first challenge is how to leverage the strong time correlations present in the time series data generated by physical processes.
-The second challenge lies in enhancing machine learning models by integrating physical principles directly into algorithms.
-The third challenge lies in making machine learning models more efficient and lightweight for edge applications by integrating physical principles and maintaining high performance in anomaly detection while minimizing their computational footprint.
+This study addresses three key challenges in anomaly detection for CPS, focusing on water distribution systems.
+The first is leveraging strong time correlations in time series data from physical processes.
+The second involves enhancing machine learning models by directly integrating physical principles.
+The third focuses on improving model efficiency for edge applications by maintaining high detection performance while reducing computational demands.